hongwei169/Emerging-Technologies/README.md

 # Emerging Technologies

 This repository is for Emerging Technologies project in my Year 4th Semester 1.
-There are two folders in this repo.
+There are two notebooks in this repo.

 ## Table of Contents